 How to get the vaccine for under 16s

-It is advised that only those children at very high risk of exposure and serious outcomes – such as older children with severe neuro-disabilities that require residential care – should be offered vaccination.
+At the moment, there is no programme for vaccinating children under 18s.
+However, it is advised that children at very high risk of exposure and serious outcomes – such as older children with severe neuro-disabilities that require residential care – or living in a household with someone who is extremely vulnerable, should be offered vaccination.

 Clinicians should discuss the risks and benefits of vaccination with a parent or guardian, who should be made aware of the lack of safety data for the vaccine in children aged under 16 years.
 More detail on vaccination in children is set out in the Green Book – Immunisation Against Infectious Disease.